 Open a window to let in a breeze and to let out the high humidity level in the taped room.
 As the joint compound dries, the moisture in it gradually evaporates, raising the humidity level in the room.
 When the air in the room is humid, drying takes longer.
 In addition to opening a window, put a fan in the room to circulate the air.

 The first coat of joint compound is the thickest, because you have to use enough mud to fill the joints and cover the screw dimples.
 This coat takes the longest to dry.
 Make each subsequent coat, however, very thin.
 Not only do thin coats dry more quickly, they reduce the risk of indentations and future cracking.
 As joint compound dries, it shrinks.
 Multiple thin coats offer a smoother surface.

-Fast-drying joint compound, called "hot mud" by the pros, dries very quickly, but take precautions to keep it from drying before you finish applying it.
-When using hot mud, mix up only enough to fill your mud pan once.
-When you've used that up, wash the mud pan and your trowel before mixing more compound.
-A little bit of residual dried compound can act as a catalyst to set a new batch of compound within minutes.
+Hot mud comes as a powder that you mix with water.
+When using it, mix only enough to fill your mud pan once.
+Add water to the powder incrementally and stir constantly to avoid lumps.
+When you've used up the batch, wash the mud pan and your trowel before mixing more.
+If you leave even a little bit of residual dried compound in your pan, it can act as a catalyst to set a new batch of compound within minutes and make it unusable.